Chrislee187/ZMachineLib/README.md

 Individual operations (Ops) that the ZMachine supports get and set the values required via the nice OO 'Z' abtractions described above rather than directly manipulating the byte array.

 # Architecture

+A zmachine program's execution is a simple loop getting the next byte code instruction and executing it.
+Input and outputs are effectively interrupts and block the execution until the input or output is received/finished.

+Whilst this is fine in todays generally multi-core environments, we still all use a single-core, single-thread machine when we use browser scripting.
+This means to "run" the zmachine in a browser it would run until the zprogram exits (i.e. when the user 'quits' a game) effectively locking the browser UI thread.

 ## ZmachineLib